ccie16798/subnettools/README.md

 - subnet aggregation
 - converting 'sh ip route' files to a CSV
 - native IPv6 & IPv4 support
-- IPv4 & IPv6 address information (subnet address, first subnet ip, last ip, decoding of IPv6 "special IP like : Embedded RP, Teredo, 6to4)
+- IPv4 & IPv6 address information

 - subnettools FILE format is a CSV where each line represent a route ; a route is -* a subnet